leelivezey/mynewt_calliope/README.md

 to install the newt tool, the cross toolchain for ARM and load a bootloader before running one of the apps.

+If you haven't heard of calliope mini: see https://calliope.cc ( in german ) Calliope mini is for german pupils what the BBC microbit is in England.
+It is widely compatible with the microbit but has an RGB LED, a buzzer, a microphone and a motor driver chip on board.

 ### There are two apps